amoeba/accharplanner/README.md

 Check out `package.json` for scripts.
 You probably want to `yarn install` and `yarn run serve`.

+### Notes on the code

+I built this over years and things are messy.
+If you see something that's messy, it's probably not meant to be that way and contributions are welcome.

+Types of messes you might see:

+- You will see a mix of Vue2-style options API components and Vue3-style composition API components.
+The options API components are older and can eventually be updated to the options API.
+- I never figured out how to do mapGetters/mapSetters from components to my stores.

 ### Formatting

 This project uses ESLint and not Prettier or Volar/Vetur for formatting.